Implemented: Dec. 2, 2008

 b.
 Yes—skip to Step 2B.

-A. If you choose to deny the mass e-mail request, alert the proposed e-mail’s sender by e-mail of your decision and suggest alternate communications methods through the Community Center.
+- If you choose to deny the mass email request, alert the proposed email’s sender via email of your decision, and suggest alternate communication methods through the WWU app or Announcements system.

-B. If you choose to accept the mass e-mail request,
+- If you choose to accept the mass email request,

-C. The e-mail will be distributed immediately by the authorized WWU representative.
+- The email will be distributed immediately by the authorized WWU representative.